 Is it a daily driver?
 Undoubtedly yes, but not by itself.
 I consider it a portable productivity booster.
 And it does boost my productivity enough to warrant having a second machine.
 A budget-conscious student might justify getting a Go as their only machine instead of something like a Surface Laptop 2, but I won’t realistically force myself to use the Go for everything I do on my MacBook today.

-I miss the giant trackpad on my MacBook Pro, but not as much as one might think.
+I miss the giant trackpad on my MacBook Pro, but not as much I thought I would.
 I love the MacBook Pro 13” as a daily driver for work.
-The only thing I hate is the keyboard – which still suffers from the dust issue in the latest iteration.
+The only thing I hate is the butterfly keyboard – which still suffers from the dust issue in the latest iteration.
 And though if I had to choose a Mac again today I’d likely pick the MacBook Air 2, but there’s enough that makes me nervous about Mac that I need a viable alternative, and a backup when I’m on the road.

 What else do I miss?
 The Surface’s camera doesn’t work with Linux yet, but I have Windows 10 for that.
 I wish it had better battery life, because the MacBook feels like it lasts forever.
 Windows 10 has better power management than Linux (Ubuntu, in my case) “out of the box”, which is often what causes me to use Windows Subsystem for Linux over the dual-booted Ubuntu.
 Windows 10 also supports Hibernation, while Ubuntu only supports sleep, and one really should Hibernate rather than Sleep to conserve battery.
 I carry at Anker PowerCore+ 26800 for my phone (a Google Pixel XL) and other devices.
 If you go places where you’ll be without power for a long time, treat yourself to a Power Bank with Power Distribution (PD) for USB-C (the 26800+ without won’t work).
 The Surface Go has a single USB-C port which can power the device, which is enough to make Surface Laptop 2 users jealous.